On Cancer - March 3, 2014Bacteria May Hold the Key to Preventing Dangerous Side Effect of Transplants

 Our conversation about active surveillance of prostate cancer continues.
 In previous posts James Eastham and I wrote about the benefits this management strategy offers some patients and how we manage risks.
 Recently a reader asked what the protocol is for selecting and following patients on active surveillance.

 In fact, our protocol is constantly evolving.
 One reason for this is that we continually gain new information by analyzing patients who have been on active surveillan...

-New Information about Mesothelioma Diagnosis and Treatment at Memorial Sloan-Kettering
+New Information about Diagnosing and Treating Liver Cancer at Memorial Sloan Kettering

 Thanks to recent treatment advances, many people diagnosed with liver cancer today can expect to survive the disease.
 But experience counts.
 Each year, our surgeons perform hundreds of procedures to remove liver tumors, in many cases using minimally invasive approaches (laparoscopy and robotics) and image-guidance systems that improve the chances for a faster recovery.
 We also routinely offer treatment to people whose tumors are considered inoperable at other hospitals.